1vivekanand/memory-bank/README.md

 # Memory bank

-Social media app which enbales users to dive deep in their memories.
+Social media app which enables users to dive deep in their memories.
 A full stack application built using React, Node.js, Express & MongoDB

 ## Features